TheDemocracyFoundation/epitome-django/DOCUMENTATION.md

 `django-admin.py startproject Epitome`

+**go into the newly created folder, find the folder "Epitome" and the file "settings.py" and save it somewhere seperately**

-7) Move the contents of Epitome to the newly created folder replacing the existing files (keep your settings.py file separately)
+7) Move the contents of Epitome to the newly created folder replacing the existing files

-8) Open settings.py and add the secret key that was generated in your local machine, and replace the field for the database which should look like this:
+8) Open the old settings.py that you saved seperately and add the secret key to the settings.py file in the Epitome folder that was generated in your local machine, and replace the information under the "DATABASES = {" section which should look like this:

 ```
 DATABASES = {